 - In a small saucepan, melt the butter over medium heat.
 Reduce heat to low and stir in oil, sugar, maple syrup, honey and salt.
 Cook for about a minute over low, stirring to dissolve brown sugar.
 Remove from heat.
 Stir in vanilla and set aside.

 - Put the egg white in a large mixing bowl or if using water and flax, put those two things in.

-- Put oats into the bowl with the egg white, then stir with a mixing spoon to blend the white in with the oats.
+- Put oats into the bowl with the egg white (or flax mixture), then stir with a mixing spoon to blend the white in with the oats.
 They'll still seem pretty dry at this point.